Peteonthebeat/-Profile-Card-Component-Main/README.md

 ### What I learned

 I wouldn't say I learned anything particularly 'new.'
-On the oher hand, I got to practice positiong more than one images for background, and positioning a child outside of <div>
+On the oher hand, I got to practice positiong more than one images for background, and positioning a child outside of <div>.

 ### Continued development

-I plan to continue doing these challenges and back that with the book 'Java Script For Kids' by @skilldrick
+I plan to continue doing these challenges and couple that with the book 'Java Script For Kids' by @skilldrick...

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

-### Useful resources

 ## Author